tdawnsugrue/pangenome-graphs/NOTES.md

 *and* if you use *absolute* coords you'll get a seg fault, you have to account for offset!

+### Sep 11

+Back at it again to finish the extract part

+TODO AFTER:
+- re-implement sorting
+- containerise
+- make the display look nicer
+- bin width options/etc.
+- lit review of SVs/regions absent in GRCh38?
+Or find some other way?
+Not sure?

 ### Sep 16

 Need to extract novel paths: following [Mik's thing](https://github.com/mikblack/hpgp-basics/blob/main/chr5-novel-regions.md)